-It is important that you train for this event prior to the event itself.
-It is not necessary to be a fast rider.
-There are plenty of rest stops and even support vehicles at the rest stops to carry you if you decide you have reached your limit.
-That is up to you.
+It is important that you train for this event, but it is not necessary to be a fast rider.
+There are plenty of rest stops, and even support vehicles at the rest stops to carry you if you decide you have reached your limit.
 The ride is designed for all ability levels.

 What if I cannot keep up with the others?

-You will be behind them.
-The best way to take care of this is to train prior to the ride.
-Those persons who have delayed training until the first morning of the ride have often found that the fellowship they have had with their bike seat has been less than ideal.
-If you are having a difficult time maintaining the pace of some of the others in the tour slow down.
+Bringing up the end of the line is a nice place to be too.
+We have found that those who delay training until the first morning of the ride, end up with a less than positive relationship with their seat.
+So, ride often to prepare, and you will be fine.
+If you have difficulty maintaining the pace of some of the others in the tour, slow down.
 There will be someone from the support team riding at the end to make certain no one is left behind.

 I have had some health problems, but I think I am alright.
 Is it ok to participate?

 You are advised to discuss the tour with your physician and follow his/her advice.
-In most cases we recommend that you encourage your physician to go on the tour along with you as a Golden Retriever.
-If the physician agrees then we suggest you then ask your banker, broker, lawyer, mechanic, and hairstylist.
+In most cases, we recommend that you encourage your physician to go on the tour along with you as a Golden Retriever!
+If the physician agrees, we suggest you then ask your banker, broker, lawyer, mechanic, and hairstylist.
 This is not a requirement, but it certainly helps the fundraising aspects of the tour!

 Do I have to carry my gear with me?

-It is not necessary for you to carry your gear with you.
-You may if you prefer.
+Nope.
+We have support vehicles to transport your bags, however, you may if you prefer.
 You may also drag a cement block behind you if you would like, although we have yet to have anyone do so.
-There will be support vehicles which will transport everything for you.
-They will be at each rest stop waiting for you in most cases.

 How can someone get in touch with me during the tour?

-We will provide you with emergency numbers which can be used to reach you during the ride.
-These will be provided for you far enough in advance of the tour for you to pass out to anyone who might have a need.
-We suggest you use discretion in posting them in public places if you are going to put your name on them.
+We will provide you with emergency numbers, which can be used to reach you during the ride.
+These will be provided far enough in advance of the tour, for you to pass out to anyone who might have a need.

 How often will we get to rest during the ride?